Leases: Lessor Perspective — Economics (Portfolio 5120)

 The FASB and the International Accounting Standards Board (IASB) are collaborating to revise and converge their standards on Accounting for Leases.
 This Portfolio will be updated as necessary to reflect any new rules or principles.
 For a summary of the most recently proposed rules and their potential impact on lessor accounting, see APP 5114, Accounting for Leases: Fundamental Principles at Section I.D.

-This Portfolio may be cited as BNA Tax and Accounting Portfolio 5120, Sebik and Starczewski, Leases: Lessor Perspective—Economics (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5120, Sebik and Starczewski, Leases: Lessor Perspective—Economics (Accounting Policy and Practice Series).

 Table of Contents